yuly16/Scala-Native-GSoC-Report/Optimization-of-Scala-Native-linker.md

 ![image](./native-comp.png)

-Overall, incremental compilation is a powerful technique that improve the performance of Scala Native by 21%.
+Overall, the incremental compilation is a powerful technique that improves the performance of Scala Native by 21%.
 The push request can be seen [here](https://github.com/scala-native/scala-native/pull/2777).

 # 3. Scala Native Optimizer Profile
 Interflow is the interprocedural and flow-sensitive optimizer in Scala Native.
-We design a separate `nir` optimizer in Scala Native because `llvm-ir` doesn't support object-oriented features, so the LLVM optimizer is not fittable for the optimization of `nir`.
+We design a separate `NIR` optimizer in Scala Native because `IIVM-IR` doesn't support object-oriented features, so the LLVM optimizer is not fittable for the optimization of `NIR`.
 The Interflow optimizer supports several optimizations, such as flow-sensitive type inference, inline and method duplication, etc.

-Generally, `nir` code optimization in release mode is the most time-consuming part of Scala Native.
+Generally, `NIR` code optimization in release mode is the most time-consuming part of Scala Native.
 We notice that compiling some large Scala projects, for example, [scalafmt](https://github.com/tgodzik/scalafmt) is stuck in the optimization phase.
 The branch `add-scala-native` in this repository supports Scala Native Compilation, but the original Scala Native occurs out of heap memory during the optimization phase in release mode, no matter how large heap size we set.
 Therefore, profiling Scala Native is needed to find out why this project is stuck.

-Initially, we used `visualvm` to profile Scala Native, but then we found it is not a practical way.
+Initially, we used `VisualVM` to profile Scala Native Linker, but then we found it is not a practical way.
 Scala Native reaches fifty thousand methods in `scalafmt`, which is already an extremely high burden for the Interflow optimizer. `visualvm` injects code to `scalafmt`, which further introduces numerous memory and computation cost.
 Usually, the profiling runs a whole day without any useful information until it exhausts all system resources.

 Instead of using `visualvm`, adding logs is a feasible solution.
 Two issues emerge after analyzing logs in the critical paths of the Interflow optimizer.